nodejs/next-10/surveys/2026-collaborator-health-survey.md

-# Healthy collaborator base survey
+# Collaborator health survey

 ## A bit about you

-### How long have you been contributing to the project? (single-select question)
+### How long have you been contributing to the project? (single-select question, can we also establish skip logic here specifically for people who answer less than 1 year OR 1-2 years?
+Forthcoming skipped questions are identified)

 - less than 1 year
 - 1-2 years